E-commerce

 What a draft order can contain

-According to the Help Center, a draft order can include several information blocks: products, discounts, shipping costs, taxes, customer, tags, and where applicable a market for international pricing.
+According to the Help Center, a draft order can group several information blocks: products, discounts, shipping costs, taxes, customer, tags, and, where applicable, a market for international pricing.
 The following table summarizes the role of each block and why it deserves attention before sending the invoice.

 Block